spatha0011/spatha_vsd-hdp/Day7/README.md

 **Combinational Logic:** Combinational logic elements are the building blocks of a digital circuit and are used to perform logic operations on the signals passing through the circuit.
 These elements do not store any information, and the output of a combinational logic element is solely determined by the input values at that moment.

+The diagram illustrates four distinct timing paths:

+Path 1: Input to Register (in2reg)

+Path 2: Register to Register (reg2reg)

+Path 3: Register to Output (reg2out)

+Path 4: Input to Output (in2out)

 ![Alt Text](Images/paths.png)

 #### Setup and Hold Checks